asecco/peri/README.md

 yarn install
 ```

-3. Open the file `.env` in the root directory and replace the `PLACE_KEY_HERE` placeholder with your API keys after registering on [TMDB](https://www.themoviedb.org/documentation/api), [Watchmode](https://api.watchmode.com), and [YouTube](https://developers.google.com/youtube/v3/getting-started).
+3. Open the `.env` file in the root directory and replace the `PLACE_KEY_HERE` placeholders with your API keys after registering on [TMDB](https://www.themoviedb.org/documentation/api), [Watchmode](https://api.watchmode.com), and [YouTube](https://developers.google.com/youtube/v3/getting-started).
 All API keys are free to obtain with limits.
-The TMDB key is the only one that is absolutely ***required*** in order for the majority of the project's features to function locally without errors.
+The TMDB key is the only one that is absolutely ***required*** for the majority of the project's features to function locally without errors.
 ```js
 NEXT_PUBLIC_API_KEY = PLACE_KEY_HERE
 WATCHMODE_API_KEY = PLACE_KEY_HERE